scloud19/SECipedia/AWS/RDS/aws_general_rds.md

 		Postgres
 		Oracle
-			You can bring your own liceneses or you can use Amazon's licenses Aurora
+			You can bring your own liceneses or you can use Amazon's licenses
-			AWS's proprietary DB that's mySQL compatable.
-			Up to 5x better performance than mySQL at a price point one tenth that of a commercial database

-			Scaling
-				Start with 10Gb and scales in 10Gb increments to 64Tb Compute resources can scale up to 32vCPUs and 244Gb of Memory

-			Availability
-				2 copies of your data is contained in each AZ, with a minimum of 3 AZ (6 copies of data)
-					This is great from a redundancy perspective but you can also to reads from this nodes as well

-				Aurora is designed to transparently handle the loss of up to 2 copies of data without affecting database write availability and up to three copies without affecting read availability.

-			Aurora storage is also self-healing.
-Data blocks and disks are continuously scanned for errors and repaired automatically.

 		Setting up an RDS instance
 			Create a security group
 	NoSQL